dbvisel/sanskrit/README.md

 # sanskrit practice app

+## REMEMBER:

+Font used is Sanskrit 2003, from here: http://salrc.uchicago.edu/resources/fonts/available/sanskrit/sanskrit2003.shtml

-TODO:
+## TODO:

 - Save score to localstorage
-- Add in settings?
-- add in other letters
+- separate out consonants in some way?
+Think about this.